 Reach.
 How many potential customers could you reach by working with this influencer?
 What kinds of people make up their follower base?
 This is where you’ll consider what type of influencer you want to work with: mega, macro, or micro, (there should be another R added here and that is research).

 Resonance.
-How much engagement can this influencer create that is relevant to your brand?
+How much engagement can this influencer create that is relevant to your startup?
 Working with smaller influencers are the trick here as if they create content that is under your niche already, it is certain that their audience are at least a little bit interested in it as well.
 Usually, when it comes to influencers with a smaller follower base, they tend to be more dedicated and engaged in what the influencer creates.

-If you take the time to work with the influencers, there is no end to the possibilities you can come up with to take your brand to the next level.
+If you take the time to work with the influencers, there is no end to the possibilities you can come up with to take your startup to the next level.
 Like yourselves, influencers are professional creatives and are the best resource in knowing what makes their audience tick.